artxgj/lawler-family-math/mddocs/tang-poems-trigrams-frequency.md

-= A

-Tang Poems: Trigrams Frequency Table
+## Tang Poems: Trigrams Frequency Table
 _Computed using the verses from 73 Tang poems_

 | Trigram | Frequency |